nmorse/graphlet/README.md

 can be styled to clearly show the source and target of message.
 The affected on connected nodes of the graph can be traced and understood visually.
 The Graphlet interpreter also sends events out to any external subscribers, these events allow developer tools to display an indication of how your graph is progressing.
-External Dev tools couls be as simple as progress bar, or as complex as a full IDE (eg. TBD the HoneyBee project).
+External development tools could be as simple as progress bar, or as complex as a full IDE (eg. TBD the HoneyBee project).

 The Way Graphlet Works